VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Conclusion

 \section{Conclusion}

-This paper investigates the effectiveness of a pre-trained representation model integrating multi-modalities, action prediction, and object understanding for dexterous bimanual manipulation.
+This paper investigates the effectiveness of a pre-trained representation model integrating multi-modal input, action prediction, and object understanding for dexterous bimanual manipulation.
 We design a novel pre-training framework, \method, which is pre-trained using human VTAO demonstrations.
 We integrate a learning curriculum into RL to address the challenge of multi-skill learning within a bimanual dexterous skill.
 The representation model is incorporated into the curriculum RL framework for bimanual manipulation.
 Experimental results show that our approach significantly outperforms baseline methods.
 This study represents a pioneering effort in multimodal bimanual manipulation.
-Future work may focus on: 1) developing large-scale multimodal bimanual datasets across diverse scenes and tasks; 2) exploring additional bimanual manipulation tasks; 3) leveraging unpaired existing 3D object labeling data.
+Future work may focus on: 1) \szn{Scaling multimodal bimanual datasets across diverse scenes and tasks;} 2) \szn{Extending to broader manipulation scenarios}; 3) \szn{Exploring geometric object priors from vision models.
+Our method utilizes motion-captured object 3D bounding boxes (pose+size) for the object understanding.
+However, it may be replaced by poses estimated by large models for object pose estimaiton in the future.}

 }